PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Even if there is a 1% chance of this happening, it is still a very big deal.
 Rationally, we should consider this 1% chance of 8 billion deaths just as important as the certain death of 80 million people.

-If someone feels like the end of the world isn't that big of a deal (you would be surprised by how often this happens), you can try to make things more personal.
+If someone feels like the end of the world isn't that big of a deal (you would be sur€prised by how often this happens), you can try to make things more personal.
 Humanity isn't just some abstract concept, they are your friends, your family, and yourself.
 All the people you care about will die.

-### Our behaviour is shaped by our environment and primitive minds
+### Our behavior is shaped by our environment and primitive minds

-Our actions are really conditioned by what is seen as normal, good and reasonable.
+Our actions are conditioned by what is seen as normal, good and reasonable.
 No matter how much we may want to act in a situation that calls for it, if those actions are uncommon, a lot of the time we consciously or unconsciously fear being excluded by society for doing them.
 And what's normal is pushed into our minds by being surrounded by it in our close social circles and online feeds.
 People just doing and talking about stuff unrelated to what we actually care about will override what's in our minds and motivate us to do other stuff on a daily basis.

 Extinction risks deserve a **lot** more of our time, energy and attention.
 Our reactions to them should be more like life-or-death situations that fill us with adrenaline.
 But, because of the abstract nature of the problems and our maladapted minds, most people who learn about them just end up carrying on with their days as if they have learned nothing.

-So, if you care about the risks of AI, a way to use your monkey brain in your favor is to be active on a [local](/communities) or [online](https://discord.gg/2XXWXvErfA) community.
+So, if you care about the risks of AI, a way to use your monkey brain in your favor is to be active in a [local](/communities) or [online](https://discord.gg/2XXWXvErfA) community.

 ### Coping mechanisms (preventing action)